 International PhD fees in the UK

-Students from outside the EU pay higher fees to study in the UK.
+International students pay higher fees to study in the UK.
 These are set by individual institutions and vary by subject.
-As a general rule, you can expect to pay around £15-25,000 per year.
-Some subjects cost more, for example the average cost of a PhD in Arts, Humanities and Social Sciences for international students is £17,900, whereas PhD fees in STEM subjects are around £24,000.
+As a general rule, you can expect to pay around £20,000-£35,000 per year.
+Some subjects cost more, for example in STEM due to the extra resources required such as equipment, servicing and tech support.

 The cost of a part-time PhD

 The costs of a PhD stated on this page are for full-time PhD study.
 Part-time PhD fees are generally about 50% of the full-time price, but this can vary.
 Always check if you are able to do a PhD project part-time particularly when doing a PhD abroad as some visas can restrict you from this mode of study.

 Research support fees

 Some PhD students also pay research support fees to cover the cost of specialist materials used during their project.